lewiswolf/kac_drumset/readme.md

 			'colinear'	The midpoint between all 4 vertices.
 	'''

-def normaliseConvexPolygon(P: Polygon) -> npt.NDArray[np.float64]:
-	'''
-	This algorithm produces an identity polygon for each unique polygon given as input.
-This method normalises an input polygon to the unit interval such that x ∈ [0, 1] && y ∈ [0, 1], reducing each input polygon by isometric and similarity transformations.
-This is achieved by first enforcing that the vertices of a polygon are ordered clockwise.
-	Then, the largest vector is used to determine the lower and upper bounds across the x-axis.
-Next, the polygon is split into quadrants, the largest of whose area determines the rotation/reflection of the polygon.
-Finally, the points are normalised, and ordered such that V[0] = [0., y].
-	'''

-def normalisePolygon(P: Polygon) -> npt.NDArray[np.float64]:
-	'''
-	This algorithm performs general normalisation rotations to ensure uniqueness, however it is	not comprehensive for all simple geometric transformations.
-	'''

 def weylCondition(S_1: Shape, S_2: Shape) -> bool:
 	'''
 	Using Weyl's asymptotic law, determine whether two polygons may be isospectral.